Temporary Visas: Working, studying or visiting for a limited time

 If you’ve asked for a reconsideration, you can’t be deported while Immigration NZ reconsider their decision.
 If they confirm their decision, you then have six weeks (42 days) to appeal against deportation to the Immigration and Protection Tribunal on special humanitarian grounds.

 Appealing to the Immigration and Protection Tribunal on humanitarian grounds

 If you ask Immigration New Zealand to reconsider their refusal to grant you a Temporary Visa, but they simply confirm their decision, you can take your case to the Immigration and Protection Tribunal.
 Once your previous Temporary Visa expires, this means you’re now in New Zealand illegally and may have to leave, but you can appeal to the Tribunal on humanitarian grounds to allow you to stay.
-To win your appeal, you’ll have to show “exceptional circumstances of an humanitarian nature”.
-See “Appealing against deportation”, in the section “Deportation: Being made to leave New Zealand” in this chapter.
+To win your appeal, you’ll have to show “exceptional circumstances of a humanitarian nature (see: “Appealing against deportation”).

 Complaining to the Ombudsman